 (1) Hydraulic Rowing Machine

 The hydraulic rowing machine may be the best way to go if space is a concern and you’re on a tight budget.
 Hydraulic rowing machines receive its tension from the amount of air or fluid that’s compressed with a cylinder or piston.
 The tension can be adjusted by most models of indoor rowers.

-These Rowers differ from air, magnetic and water rowers.
+These Rowers differ from air, magnetic, and water rowers.
 The rowing technique doesn’t allow you to pull in a straight line.
-Most hydraulic piston based rowers require you be placed in an exercise position that does not allow you to perform a natural rowing motion.
+Most hydraulic piston-based rowers require you to be placed in an exercise position that does not allow you to perform a natural rowing motion.
 As such, you are unable to naturally synchronize your arm and leg movements together.
 These Rowers are normally smaller and quieter.
 Suitable for those just starting out.

 (2) Magnetic Rowing Machine

-A magnetic resistance fitness rowing machine can provide smooth rowing stroke and known for being virtually noiseless as magnetic resistance produces very little or no friction.
-Unlike Air Rowers which use flywheel for its resistance Magnetic rowers utilize magnetic brake system, thus providing a silent workout.
+A magnetic resistance fitness rowing machine can provide smooth rowing stroke and is known for being virtually noiseless as magnetic resistance produces very little or no friction.
+Unlike Air Rowers which use flywheels for its resistance Magnetic rowers utilize magnetic brake system, thus providing a silent workout.

 (3) Air Rowing Machine

-Compared to hydraulic based rowing machines, air rowing machines provide a more natural rowing stroke but a bit noisier than the former.
+Compared to hydraulic-based rowing machines, air rowing machines provide a more natural rowing stroke but are a bit noisier than the former.

-Concept2 rowing machines which are very popular are based on flywheel system.
+Concept2 rowing machines which are very popular are based on a flywheel system.